buddypress/buddypress/readme.txt

 BuddyPress is available in more than 20 languages.
 For more information, check out the <a href="http://codex.buddypress.org/getting-started/translations/">translation page</a> on the BuddyPress Codex.

 == Upgrade Notice ==

+= 1.5-rc-1 =
+Fixed debug notices
+Fixed pagination on certain forum directory filters Fixed some forum sticky logic
+Fixed some hook placement
+Fixed bugs with the display of empty profile fields Fixed some forum AJAX
+Fixed some issues with localizing times and email addresses Added template tags for settings component
+Improved theme backward compatibility
+Added PHPDoc

 = 1.5-beta-3 =
 Fixed debug notices